wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/4-explore-insider-risk-management-policies.md

 :::image type="content" source="../media/insider-risk-policy-dashboard-dfd8444e.png" alt-text="Screenshot of the Insider Risk Management dashboard showing the Policy tab.":::

 Insider risk analytics enables organizations to conduct an evaluation of potential insider risks without configuring any insider risk policies.
-This evaluation can help an organization:<br>
+This evaluation can help an organization:

  -  Identify potential areas of higher user risk.
  -  Determine the type and scope of insider risk management policies it may consider configuring.